Stop Benefit Deaths

-Recent coverage of the tragic deaths of Errol Graham, Jodey Whiting and Philippa Day following failures by the Department for Work and Pensions (DWP) has highlighted the need for transparency and systemic change.
-Alex Kennedy, our Head of Campaigns and Public Affairs discusses our new report which suggests that these cases could be the tip of the iceberg.
+Recent coverage of the tragic deaths of Errol Graham, Jodey Whiting and Philippa Day following failures by the Department for Work and Pensions (DWP) have exposed the failures of the benefit system - we fear these cases are just the tip of the iceberg.

-Our research reveals that since 2012, the DWP has set up more than 268 internal reviews into the death or serious harm of people supported by the benefits system.
-We know that the DWP’s internal processes are inconsistent and unclear, so we fear there may be many more cases that haven’t been reported or investigated.
+Our research reveals that since 2012, the DWP has set up more than 268 internal reviews into the death or serious harm of those supported by the benefits system.
+We know that the DWP’s internal processes are inconsistent and unclear so we fear there may be many more cases that haven’t been reported or investigated.

-- Establish a full public inquiry into benefit-related deaths and cases of serious harm
+1. Establish a full public inquiry into benefit related deaths and cases of serious harm